lyonbros/cordova-plugin-secure-cache/README.md

 ## Before you begin

 The cache service is not started automatically. **You must start it yourself**.
 You start it by running any command.
-Any command at all (besides `stop` which will start and then immediately stop the service).
+Any command at all.
+Even the `SecureCache.stop` command will start the service (however it will then immediately stop it so this is not a recommended way to start it).

+Once started, the service will continue running until either it's stopped via the `SecureCache.stop()` command or Android decides your service is not worth keeping around.
+You can `foreground` your service to ensure it will only be killed as a last resort (cut my life into pieces...).

 ## API

 All functions live under the `SecureCache` namespace.
+All functions will start the service if it is not already running.

-All functions take a `cb` argument, which is a function that follows the convention:
+All functions take a `cb`
+argument, which is a function that follows the convention:

 ```javascript